ZooeyBossert/Project/REPORT.md

 such a difficult task that even Apple had trouble fixing it.
 Let alone a rookie with a 4 weeks to create and finish the app.
 So along the way I created, with the help of the TA's and other students, the idea as described in the README.md.

 The first challenge was actually the biggest and is still a challenge.
 SoundCloud is currently not processing any application requests, due to the high amount of requests.
 Therefor I decided to use the Spotify API.
 However this API is still in beta version and the information on how to use the API is not always very clear.
-This together with my talent to sometimes overlook things, made it a very long journey to implement and use the API, till the very last day.
+This together with my talent to misspell things, made it a very long journey to implement and use the API, till the very last day.

+Every challenge after the first had something to do with the Spotify API.
+As I mentioned before the information was not much.
+However with help from the TA's, there was always a solutions.
+The end result is not what I hoped for, but I'm still proud!
+I am not the best in programming and to make an app on your own is pretty cool!

 ## Further Development